Why Feed Natural?

 Rice bran is by no means a bad product, but the rice bran used in pet food manufacture is generally a poor quality product and the remnants of the cattle food industry.

 Rice bran contains ‘phytates’ which bind the availability of calcium and phosphorous in the food.
-The result of this can be that animal fed for long periods on rice bran products can become deficient in calcium and phosphorous.
+The result of this can be that animals fed for long periods on rice bran products can become deficient in calcium and phosphorous.
 Early signs of deficiency may show as ravenous hunger and eating faeces.
 The chronic signs of deficiency may manifest as bone or nervous disorders.

 Solvent-extracted rice bran is probably the worst.
 This is a waste product of the petroleum industry.
 It is a cheap bulking agent may be used in some pet foods.
 The oil is solvent extracted with BENZENE one of the most toxic hydrocarbons.